 The Daytona Cubs were shut out by the Brevard County Manatees (Brewers), 3-0.

 Starter Jose Rosario allowed three runs, two earned, on five hits over 5.2 innings.
 He walked two and struck out two.

 Tyler Bremer pitched a scoreless inning in his Daytona debut, although he did allow two hits.

 Right fielder Pin-Chieh Chen was 2 for 3.

 Kane County Cougars

-Starter James Pugliese pitched six innings and allowed only one run on five hits.
-He struck out one and didn't walk anyone.
+Tyler Ihrig pitched the first six innings and allowed two runs on six hits over six innings.
+He struck out five and didn't walk anyone.